 - Sustaining local jobs and businesses

-We engage and work together with local partners such as FarmDrop, The Blue Hill Co-op, Healthy Acadia, The Magic Food Bus, and The Healthy Island Project to improve community access to locally-grown products through a restructured and robust local food system.
+We engage and work together with local partners such as Healthy Acadia, The Magic Food Bus, The Healthy Island Project, and The Blue Hill Co-op to improve community access to locally-grown products through a restructured and robust local food system.